 Ownership implies knowing who you are, taking responsibility and owning up to your own actions.
 Mr. Balvinder Singh Powar, an Associate Professor at IE Business School, believes in the power of self empowerment and pro-activeness in achieving your goals.
 He invites people to start from themselves and “Be the change you want to see in the world.”
 (Gandhi)

-Taking responsibility for your decisions and actions is hard enough, but taking responsibility for something more than yourself – for other people, a project, vision or a dream is a true challenge.
+Taking responsibility for your decisions and actions is already hard enough.
+However, taking responsibility for something more than yourself – for other people, a project, or a dream is a true challenge.
 “Pressure makes diamonds” and great leaders often emerge when success or failure depends on what they (don’t) do.
 Entrepreneurial leaders focus on putting their personal and professional experience, leadership skills and values to practice.

 2. Team management and motivation

 People are those who drive change and leaders are those who inspire people to take action.
-That is why it’s important for entrepreneurs and leaders to be people-oriented and possess communication, motivation and mediation skills.
+That is why entrepreneurs and leaders should be people-oriented and possess communication, motivation and mediation skills.
 When the growth of each team member is your responsibility, knowing how to listen, support and show empathy makes a difference.

 Also, recognizing people’s interests and abilities and being able to develop them, sometimes distinguishes a good leader from a great one.
 When you “listen” to people’s affinities and allow them to fully participate, they feel included; they step up wishing to meet the expectations and exceed them; they put in effort and make a statement.
-The project you are working on is no longer yours, his or hers.
+The project you are working on is no longer yours, his or hers – you share the achievement.